 Our ability to fund our cash needs is dependent upon the successful execution of our business strategy and future operating results.
 Our future operating results are subject to, among others, general economic conditions, including as a result of the COVID-19 pandemic, heightened inflation, rising interest rates and supply chain pressures, competitive dynamics in our target markets as well as legislative and regulatory factors that may be outside of our control.
 As part of our business and debt management strategy, we continuously evaluate opportunities to further strengthen our financial and liquidity position including the issuance of additional equity or debt securities, refinance or otherwise restructure our existing credit facilities, or enter into new financing arrangements.
-On April 14, 2022, the Company entered into a committed equity facility.
+On April 14, 2022, the Company entered into a committed equity facility and, subsequent to the balance sheet date, sold shares of Convertible Preferred Stock.
 See below for more information.
-In addition, the Company has identified a plan to execute certain cost reduction actions including, among others, integration-related workforce rationalizations, real estate synergies, business unit optimization initiatives, and cost savings associated with certain Corporate level employment costs.
+In addition, the Company is executing on certain cost reduction actions including, among others, integration-related workforce rationalizations, real estate synergies, business unit optimization initiatives, and cost savings associated with certain Corporate level employment costs.
 There can be no assurances that any of these actions will be sufficient to allow us to service our debt obligations, meet our debt covenants, or that such actions will not result in an adverse impact on our business.

-As of June 30, 2022, our available liquidity totaled \$25.9 million, which was comprised of \$10.9 million in cash and cash equivalents, and \$15.0 million in available borrowings from our existing credit facilities.
+As of September 30, 2022, our available liquidity totaled \$17.0 million, which was comprised of \$7.0 million in cash and cash equivalents, and \$10.0 million in available borrowings from our existing credit facilities.
 We believe that our existing sources of liquidity will be sufficient to meet our working capital needs and comply with our debt covenants for at least the next twelve months from the date on which our consolidated financial statements were issued.
 However, the Company's current liquidity may not be sufficient to meet the required long-term liquidity needs associated with continued use of cash from operating activities at historical levels, in addition to its other liquidity needs associated with its capital expenditures, debt payments, and other investing and financing requirements.